Helping you grow closer to God

 The Lord will punish men for all such sins as we’ve already been told and warned you.
 Why?
 “For God did not call us to be impure but to live a holy life.
 Therefore,” just in case, you know, you’re missing the point here, “He who rejects this instruction does not reject man but God who gives the Holy Spirit.”

 I mean, you know, when you think and you look at nature.
-I mean, there’s, there’s some ways where there’s just two cells and the cells just divide on their own.
-I guess we could have been, you know, walking around one day and all of a sudden you look and there’s two of you or something like that.
+I mean, there are some ways where there are just two cells and the cells just divide on their own.
+I guess we could have been, you know, walking around one day and all of a sudden you look and there are two of you or something like that.

 And then He actually speaks about it.
 Notice the Scripture says, far from it being something dirty, you know, necessary.
-You know, I guess if you can ever have kids you gotta go through this terrible act.
+You know, I guess if you can ever have kids you’ve got to go through this terrible act.